HL7/APIX---API-Exchange-for-Medicinal-Products/input/pagecontent/subscriptions.md

 APIX creates transparency in regulatory submissions by leveraging the **HL7 FHIR R5 Subscription Framework**.
 Instead of manually checking portals or waiting for emails, systems can subscribe to specific events and receive immediate, machine-readable notifications.

+> [!NOTE]
-This capability underpins the **Unified Status Tracking** use case, providing a "FedEx-style" visibility into the regulatory lifecycle.
+> This capability underpins the **Unified Status Tracking** use case, providing a "FedEx-style" visibility into the regulatory lifecycle.

 ### How It Works (Conceptual)